-Not all requirements will be applicable to every WMU, for example requirements relating to plantations on ancient woodland sites can only apply if such sites are present.
+Not all requirements will be applicable to every WMU, for example requirements relating to plantations on ancient woodland sites are present.

 While all applicable requirements must be met, there may be flexibility in exactly how requirements are fulfilled.
 Any different approach taken must be an equally or more effective way of achieving the objectives intended by the requirement.
 The impacts of the approach taken shall be carefully monitored and recorded.